How Much Mortgage Can You Afford? A Rule of Thumb and Insights for Home Buyers

-Down payments are required in order to be approved for a mortgage.
+Down payments are required to be approved for a mortgage.
 Some loan programs may allow you to pay as little as 3.5 percent of the purchase price, some (specific to Colorado) may allow you to pay a flat amount as low as $1,000 down.
-Yet, there are other loan programs that may expect anywhere from 5-20 percent.
+Yet, other loan programs may expect anywhere from 5-20 percent.
 Don’t rule out homeownership just because of the required down payment.
 It’s important to know there are many government assistance programs available to help get you into a home, working with you on what you can afford.
 Check out our Guide to Down Payment Assistance to learn more about what programs you may qualify for.

 Insurance and taxes